 Organ Procurement Organizations

-The fifty-seven Organ Procurement Organizations (OPOs) serving the nation represent a unique aspect of the health care system.
+The fifty-six Organ Procurement Organizations (OPOs) serving the nation represent a unique aspect of the health care system.
 These community-based, non-profit organizations, including Gift of Life Michigan, are designated by the federal government to recover organs from deceased donors for transplantation.
 They are the only organizations charged with such a responsibility.
 Since the creation of the OPO structure in the mid-1980s, the United States has developed one of the most successful systems of donor identification, authorization, recovery and coordination in the world.